memgraph/memgraph/tests/mgbench/workloads/how-to-use-mgbench.md

 ### 4. Define the queries you want to benchmark

 Now that your dataset will be imported from dataset generator queries, you can specify what queries you wish to benchmark on the given dataset.
-Here are two queries that `demo.py` workload specifies, they are written as Python methods that returns a single Tuple with query and dictionary.
+Here are two queries that `demo.py` workload specifies, they are written as Python methods that returns a single tuple with query and dictionary, the same way as in data generator method.

 ```python
 def benchmark__test__demo_query_get_nodes(self):